Menu

 Close

-One-day hockey tournament that combats racism and hatred in our community will fund vital peer-based wellness workshops
+One-day hockey tournament that combats racism and hatred in our community funds vital peer-based wellness workshops

 Hockey Against Hate was established as part of Rabbi Idan Scher’s community bridge-building initiatives in 2023 to address racism and hatred in our local community.
 Last year’s event was a massive success, raising $73,500 as five teams faced off in a full day of exciting hockey.